antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 #### URL class

 URL class provides links with additional information for a given node.
-They are represented in nodes as icons leading to a URL with additional information on node.
+They are represented in nodes as icons leading to a URL with additional information on nodes.

 The name of the URL class is specified as key in `urls` entry in metadata.